MHaringa/insurancerating/docs/reference/add_relativities.md

 # Add expert-based relativities to a refinement workflow

-Splits an existing model variable into more detailed tariff groups using supplied relativities.
+Splits an existing model variable into more detailed tariff segments using supplied relativities.
 This is useful when the GLM is fitted on a coarser rating factor for credibility or stability, but the final tariff needs a more detailed split that is based on portfolio exposure, expert judgement or externally agreed relativities.